What's Trending in Valentine Nails for 2026

 - Any task involving prolonged water exposure

-I buy those thin nitrile gloves in bulk (100 for about 10 dollars) because I hate the bulky rubber ones.
+Buy those thin nitrile gloves in bulk (100 for about 10 dollars) because the bulky rubber ones make tasks difficult.
 The thin ones let you maintain dexterity while protecting your manicure.
-Game changer.

 Reapply Top Coat Every 3-4 Days